Git Core Concepts: Repository, Commit, Branch and Staging Area

 git status

 This command displays which files are modified but not yet staged, which files are staged and ready to commit, and which files are present in the folder but not yet tracked by Git at all.
 Running git status frequently is a good habit because it always gives you a clear picture of where things stand before taking the next action.
+It costs nothing and prevents the confusion of forgetting what you have changed.

 How These Concepts Connect